satdichanh/ManichanhSatdichanh.org/README.md

 Postdoctoral Researcher, University of Hawaii at Manoa

 ### About me
 I an ecologist and data scientist with extentive experience and expertise in quantitative and qualitative data analysis.
-Highly skilled at leading teams and collaborating with diverse teams and stakeholders.
-I am passionate about data-driven decision making to enhance conservation, sustiability and livelihood of people and community, as well as organizational efficiency and improve predictive capabilities for future strategic planning.
-I bring a strong background in research, data analysis, project management, leadership, and critical thinking.
+Highly skilled in leading and collaborating with diverse teams and stakeholders, I am passionate about using data-driven decision making to enhance conservation efforts, sustiability and livelihoods, as well as organizational efficiency and improve predictive capabilities for future strategic planning

 ### Technical Skills:
 R, SQL, QGIS, beginner Python